American Rescue Plan

 Process, Evaluation, Eligibility

-As per the federal requirements, all currently enrolled students who are U.S. citizens or eligible non-citizen with a valid social security number are eligible for the Higher Education Emergency Relief funding under the CARES Act.
-Students enrolled exclusively in an online program on or before March 13, 2020, are not eligible for this funding.
+As per the federal requirements, all currently enrolled students who were U.S. citizens or eligible non-citizen with a valid social security number were eligible for the Higher Education Emergency Relief funding under the CARES Act.
+Students enrolled exclusively in an online program on or before March 13, 2020, were not eligible for this funding.
 International, undocumented, and DACA students are ineligible; as well as, students who are in a SAP (satisfactory academic progress) denied status, students who have not registered for Selective Service (male only), and/or students who have defaulted on federal student loans.
-At this point in time, funding from the CRRSAA will be limited to those students who were registered for Spring 2021.

 Quarterly Budget and Expenditure Reports